Tabu (actress): Media image and artistry

 Tabu is among the most accomplished actresses in Hindi cinema, known for her work in both mainstream and independent cinema.
 India Today observes that Tabu's "uncontrived freshness" and "mobile face" have made her a favourite in Bollywood, with her performances showcasing "a considerable range".
 Filmfare adds that her presence in a film's credits automatically raises audience expectations.
 According to Forbes, Tabu portrayed strong, women-oriented characters long before such roles were labelled "game-changers," while Vogue highlights her ability to deliver "non-stop stellar and heart-swooning performances."
 Eastern Eye describes her as a "versatile performer" often called upon to bring depth to commercial blockbusters.
 Film Companion has commented on the "aura of mystery" surrounding her as a celebrity, adding that her onscreen presence carries an "ineffable, intuitive quality."
 Despite having no formal acting background, Tabu considers herself a risk-taker, relying on instinct and her director's guidance rather than extensive preparation.

 Members of the Indian film industry have often commented on Tabu's beauty and talent.
 Lyricist Gulzar hailed Tabu as "the beginning of a new era" and "a thinking actress in the mould of Nargis, Nutan and Meena Kumari".
 For filmmaker Karan Johar, Tabu is "truly the country's greatest actor", as well as "versatile", "adaptive" and "timeless".
 She describes her aunt, Shabana Azmi, as her "biggest critic".
 In 2023, journalist Rajeev Masand named her one of Hindi cinema's best actresses of all time.
 Known to be selective about her film roles, Tabu once said, "I do films which move me and most of all, the unit and the director should appeal to me".
 In 2019, at the 17th Indian Film Festival of Los Angeles she was honoured with "Opening Night Tribute".
 In 2019, Film Companion ranked Tabu's performance in Haider and Andhadhun among the 100 Greatest Performances of the Decade.
 India Today named her in their "Top Bollywood Actresses" list.
 She was placed in Filmfares "Top Ten Actresses" of 2003.
-In Rediff.coms "Top Ten Actresses" list, she ranked 9th in 2007.
+In Rediff.com's "Top Ten Actresses" list, she ranked 9th in 2007.
 She topped the list in 2014 and 2018.
 In 1998, Tabu received the Smita Patil Memorial Award for Best Actress, for her contribution to Indian cinema.
 Forbes India included Tabu in its "50 Showstoppers" list of 2022.